Nonprofit Resources

 Important Considerations for Church Benevolence Programs

-Many churches have benevolence programs to assist members and others in the community during times of emergency or financial crisis.
+Many churches have benevolence programs to help members and others in the community during times of emergency or financial crisis.
 Situations of need can — and often do — arise unexpectedly.
-Having a written benevolence policy in place can help your church respond quickly and graciously.
-It also can protect the tax-exempt status of your church and the deductibility of donations made to it, and shield fund recipients from mistaken taxation.
+Having a written benevolence policy in place helps churches respond quickly and graciously while protecting their tax-exempt status and the deductibility of donations, as well as shielding benevolence recipients from unintended tax consequences.

-In addition, a carefully crafted benevolence policy can help prevent misunderstandings about the program’s purpose and assist the individuals who disburse funds in making consistent, accountable decisions in line with established guidelines.
-If your benevolence program or disbursements are ever challenged in an audit*, a written policy can show that the program is consistent with your church’s exempt purpose.
+A carefully crafted benevolence policy also helps prevent misunderstandings about the program’s purpose and assists those responsible for disbursing funds in making consistent, accountable decisions aligned with established guidelines.
+If a benevolence program or its disbursements are ever challenged in an audit*, a written policy can demonstrate that the program is consistent with the church’s exempt purpose.

 We recommend the following best practices for benevolence programs: